Kindergarten Teacher Education Diploma in

 The compassionate wholesome practice of school organisation, management, and community building;

-Himalayan Buddhist arts, such as Thangka paintings, mani stone carving, and charya dance;
+Himalayan arts, such as thangka paintings, mani stone carving, and charya dance;

 Artistic activities, such as drawing, painting, clay modelling, woodcarving, handwork, and stone carving;